 An additional benefit for “qualifying technology companies” allows the exclusion of gains on the disposition of ownership interest in these qualified entities from state income and financial institutions excise taxes.
 For this benefit, “qualifying technology companies” must meet the definition provided under the Alabama Jobs Act, as of the effective date of House Bill 540, for a period of at least three years prior to and five years after the disposition date.
 To qualify, companies must also have at least 100 employees on the disposition date.
 The gain exclusion is allowed for “qualified investment funds” and “qualified employees.”
 “Qualified investment funds” need to invest in the qualified entity after the effective date of House Bill 540 and must invest the disposition funds in another qualified entity for a period of five years to be eligible for the exclusion.
 Qualified employees must primarily reside in Alabama for a period of at least three years prior to and five years after the disposition date.
 Those employees must also no longer be employed at the qualified entity within three months of the disposition, and must then be working for or own another “qualified technology company” within nine months of the disposition.
 The state must verify that the employee has an educational degree in a science, technology, engineering, or mathematics field.

 Opportunity zone conformity

-Alabama now also conforms to federal Opportunity Zones under the provisions of section 1400Z-2, and will provide a temporary deferral of the inclusion in gross income of capital gains that are reinvested in an investment in a state opportunity fund as approved by ADECA.
+Alabama now also conforms to federal Opportunity Zones under the provisions of section 1400Z-2 and will provide a temporary deferral of the inclusion in the gross income of capital gains that are reinvested in an investment in a state opportunity fund as approved by ADECA.
 ADECA may also award fund investors with impact investment tax credits against income tax or financial excise tax liabilities, provided that the fund project is not producing the return on investment as defined by the project agreement.
 These legislative updates regarding opportunity funds are effective until Dec.
 31, 2024.